What are the benefits of smart meters for carers

 Carers UK

-If you need more information, there’s more on the Carers UK website, including carers’ tips on using services or arranging power of attorney.
-They can also help you understand the options available to carers to help with fuel costs, such as Winter Fuel Payments and Cold Weather Payments.
+If you need more information, visit the Carers UK website for advice on using services, arranging power of attorney and understanding support with fuel costs, such as Winter Fuel Payments and Cold Weather Payments.

 Smart meter health research